Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Data sources

-\cite{villarroel2025aligned} defined set $V$ ($N=107,875$) as $S-W$ with SPFs in the southern celestial hemisphere removed; this appears to be the same definition as our $P \equiv S-W$ because $W$ contains no SPFs from plates whose footprints completely reside within the southern celestial hemisphere.
-This cannot be correct, however, since the count of SPFs in $V$ is short by 18,537 in light of the sizes reported for $S$ and $W$ in \cite{solano2022discovering}.
-We can only assume that $V$ was sampled in some unknown way from $P$.
+{\it Set $V$ (N=107,875)}: \cite{villarroel2025aligned} defined set $V$ as set $S$ with the NeoWISE proximate SPFs removed ($S-W$) and with SPFs in the southern celestial hemisphere removed; this appears to be the same definition as our $P \equiv S-W$ because $W$ contains no SPFs from plates whose footprints completely reside within the southern celestial hemisphere.
+This cannot be correct, however, since the count of SPFs in $V$ is short by 18,537 in light of the sizes reported for $S$ and $W$ in \cite{solano2022discovering}. \cite{villarroel2026response} v2 has since reported that the definition of $V$ in \cite{villarroel2025aligned} was incorrect: instead, $V$ derives from set $S$ (which includes all of set $W$) with an undisclosed number of additional southern hemisphere SPFs, catalogue stars, and duplicate SPFs removed.
+Although the details of the sampling process have not been disclosed, a uniform sampling of $S$ to get $V$ would yield roughly 60,000 SPFs from $W$ in $V$, of 107,295 in total.

 Next, it can be inferred that removing the SPFs in the southern celestial hemisphere (on the equatorial plates) from set $V$ yields set $V^{\prime}$ (N=106,339).
 Set $V^{\prime\prime}$ ($N=22,314$) is defined as $V^{\prime}$ with SPFs near the plate edges removed.
 Detailed motivations for these inferences are supplied in Sections \ref{sec_caveats} and Appendix \ref{app_data_sources}.